Find out how I healed my cervical dysplasia naturally after having been diagnosed with CIN 2 cells on my cervix –

 - Vitamin Code Prenatal (just one or two pills instead of three)

-I made a mix of coconut oil, lavender, frankincense and melaleuca to apply to an organic tampon and use internally.
+I made a mix of coconut oil, lavender, frankincense, and Melaleuca to apply to an organic tampon and use internally.
 I did this for five days.
-I applied three drops of frankincense diluted with coconut oil around my pelvic bone, on top of my cervix (lower abdomen) the entire month.
+Three drops of frankincense diluted with coconut oil around my pelvic bone, on top of my cervix (lower abdomen) the entire month.
 (Please note that I am not advising you to do this, using oils internally is no joked and has to be done VERY carefully and under the guidance of a professional.
 This HAS to be done under the supervision of an aromatherapist or naturopathic doctor.)

 “Healthy healed beautiful pink donut.
 I am healthy, I am whole, my cervix is perfect.”